wpdas/alem-docs-web/src/md/feature-overview.md

 };
 ```

+# Limitations

-## Limitations
+## Import \*

-- The use of the `import * foo from './foo'` signature is not supported.
+The use of the `import * foo from './foo'` signature is not supported.
 This is intentional, as the idea is to import only the necessary fragments into the Widget.

-- Além fixes duplicate item names being exported by the application automatically, but you should avoid importing a resource that has the same name as any variable within your component.
+Além fixes duplicate item names being exported by the application automatically, but you should avoid importing a resource that has the same name as any variable within your component.
 E.g.:

 ✅ **- Right**